Sexual health services for teenagers living in South West London

 You will also find links to other websites on this page to read even more information about the different methods of contraception at www.brook.org.uk and www.fpa.org.uk

-Q: For over 18s, do you have to pay for the injection or is it free on the NHS?
+For over 18s, do you have to pay for the injection or is it free on the NHS?

 All forms of contraception including the depo provera injection is available free from GPs, Contraceptive and Sexual Health clinics and other sexual health and contraceptive providers such as Brook Centres (if you are under 25).
 Not all GPs give out free condoms, but they are available free from Contraceptive and Sexual Health clinics and other local providers.
-See local service details if you are 19 or under, click here.
+See local service details if you are 19 or under here.
 For details of local sexual health services available to adults in South West London, visit www.swish.nhs.uk

-Q: Is the contaceptive pill free?
+Is the contaceptive pill free?

 The contraceptive pill and other methods of contraception are free from clinics, doctor practices and young people's clinics.
-The method is either provided there for free or a prescription is provided for the
+The method is either provided there for free or a prescription is provided for the chemist who will issue the method for free (without paying a prescription charge).

 The contraceptive pill is safe and effective.
 However it is not suitable for everyone.
 The doctor or nurse will ask questions and do some simple checks like blood pressure and weight.
 They can then advise whether the pill is an appropriate choice for that person to use.
 The pill might not be a good choice for someone who has had some health issues such as a blood clot or some types of migraines.
 If the pill is not suitable alternatives are discussed and the client can decide on their preferred method.